 - Cheese and anything that contains cheese

-Milk can be harder to identify when it's used as an ingredient in processed foods, including baked goods, processed meats and breakfast cereals.
+Milk can be harder to identify when it's used as an ingredient in processed foods, including baked goods and processed meats.
 Hidden sources of milk include:

 - Ingredients spelled with the prefix "lact" — such as lactose and lactate